Dry rot (also known as brown rot) is one of the most damaging forces on household wood in the world.

 AquaGuard Foundation Solutions can help you eliminate dry rot problems at their source.
 We can dry your basement or crawl space, eliminate flooding problems, and seal out humidity.

-This not only eliminates dry rot problems, but also creates an environment that is inhospitable to mold, wet rot, and
+This not only eliminates dry rot problems, but also creates an environment that is inhospitable to mold, wet rot, and mildew, while helping to keep out termites, carpenter ants, cockroaches, crickets, and other household pests.

 Dry Rot Alert!